 African-American Urban Education

 The Africana Studies (AFRS) major is a multidisciplinary academic major (45 units) designed for students who wish to gain an understanding of the history, psychology, sociology, literature, culture and education of African-Americans and other Africans in the diaspora and the continent.
 The three specific options within the major enable students to concentrate their efforts on certain aspects of this broad subject.
 These options are intended to enhance students’ preparation for both graduate school and employment.
-By carefully selecting Title 5 and General Education courses in consultation with a AFRS advisor, students majoring in AFRS also have the opportunity to complete a second major.
+By carefully selecting General Education courses in consultation with an AFRS advisor, students majoring in AFRS also have the opportunity to complete a second major.
 For example, a double major in AFRS and Urban Studies and Planning can be completed with the selection of Option III (below) plus the core course requirements in Urban Studies and Planning.
 Consult an advisor for other possible combinations within the major.

 Africana Studies majors interested in teaching social studies at the middle school or high school level may combine their major program with the Single Subject Social Science Subject Matter Program in the College of Social and Behavioral Sciences (CSBS) to meet requirements for entering a Single Subject Credential program.
 View Social Science Subject Matter Program for Secondary School Teachers (.pdf) for more information.
 See also the disclosure statement regarding Programs Leading to Licensure and Credentialing.

 The Africana Studies major consists of two components: the completion of the core requirements (21 units) and the completion of one of three specific options (24 units).
-For each of the options, there are specific Lower and Upper Division core courses and electives that are relevant to that concentration.
+For each of the options, there are specific lower and upper division core courses and electives that are relevant to that concentration.
 All students who major in Africana Studies must select one of the three options, each of which is designed to prepare students for graduate study or for a career of their choice.

-1. Core Requirements for all Options (21 units)
+1. Core Requirements for All Options (21 units)

 2. Required Courses for African-American Urban Education (18 units)